truenas/documentation/content/References/ZFSPrimer.md

 * [A Closer Look at ZFS, Vdevs and Performance](https://constantin.glez.de/2010/06/04/a-closer-look-zfs-vdevs-and-performance/)

 {{< hint warning >}}
-RAID and disk redundancy are not a substitute for a reliable backup strategy.
+RAID and disk redundancy are not substitutes for a reliable backup strategy.
-Bad things happen and a good backup strategy is still required to protect valuable data.
+Bad things happen, so you always need a good backup strategy to protect valuable data.
-Configuring TrueNAS with periodic snapshots and automated replication is strongly recommended as part of a ZFS snapshot backup strategy.
+We recommend configuring TrueNAS with periodic snapshots and automated replication as part of a ZFS snapshot backup strategy.
 {{< /hint >}}

 ### ZFS Device Management

-ZFS manage devices.
+ZFS manages devices.
-When an individual drive in a mirror or RAIDZ fails and is replaced by the user, ZFS adds the replacement device to the vdev and copies redundant data to it in a process called *resilvering*.
+When a user replaces a failed drive in a mirror or RAIDZ, ZFS adds the replacement device to the vdev and copies redundant data to it in a process called *resilvering*.
-Hardware RAID controllers usually have no way of knowing which blocks are in use and must copy every block to the new device.
+Hardware RAID controllers usually do not know which blocks are in use, so they copy every block to the new device.
-ZFS only copies blocks that are in use, reducing the time it takes to rebuild the vdev.
+ZFS only copies blocks in use, reducing the time it takes to rebuild the vdev.
-Resilvering is also interruptable.
+Resilvering is also interruptible.
 After an interruption, resilvering resumes where it left off rather than starting from the beginning.

 While ZFS provides many benefits, there are some caveats: